danielvaughan/danielvaughan.github.io/index.md

 <img style="float: right; margin-left: 20px; border: 1px solid; border-radius: 50%; border-color: #5a5a5a;" src="img/danielvaughan-com.jpeg">
 I’m Daniel Vaughan.
 I enable teams to deliver business value through software, rapidly and sustainably.

-I am currently a Cloud Solutions Expert at HCL Cloud Native Labs in central London.
-I specialise in the introduction and application of a combination of industry practices, including Design Thinking, Lean Startup, agile development and continuous delivery in enterprises with solution implementation on Private and Hybrid Cloud platforms.
+I am currently a Cloud Solutions Expert at HCL Cloud Native Labs in central London where I help organisations plan journeys to cloud native platforms and overcome challenges to adoption.
+This includes migration and modernisation strategies for existing applications and how to ensure compliance and security requirements are maintained.

+My particular interest is the enablement of development and operations teams and how to scale those capabilities.
+This involves making the best use of new tools, technologies, and the agile and DevSecOps techniques cloud-native platforms enable.

+<b>As a developer</b>, I enjoy developing scalable, distributed systems using clean, performant code.
+I value clear APIs, great documentation and comprehensive testing.

+<b>As an architect</b>, I am experienced designing service-oriented, microservice, event-driven and serverless architectures.
+I value automation and reproducibility with platforms that are efficient to manage.

+<b>As a leader</b>, I build effective user-focused teams that embrace Agile and DevSecOps culture.
+I value continuous improvement, mentoring and knowledge sharing.

+<b>As a consultant</b>, I am equally comfortable having strategic discussions with CxOs as I am discussing technical details with engineers.

 Much of my current technical skills were built at the [European Bioinformatics Institute](https://www.ebi.ac.uk){:target="_blank"} in Cambridge, UK where I worked on data submission systems.
 A highlight of which was being Technical Lead for the Ingestion team of the [Human Cell Atlas](https://www.humancellatlas.org) [Data Coordination Platform](https://www.humancellatlas.org/data-sharing), one of the first projects at the institute to embrace public cloud technologies.